The Art of Giving vs. Tuxedos and Hors d’Oeuvres

 Philanthropy: Heart Over Glitz

-When you hear the word “philanthropy,” maybe you picture ritzy fundraisers, champagne flutes, and polite talk about tax write-offs.
+When you hear the word “philanthropy,” maybe you picture ritzy fundraisers, wealthy donors, champagne flutes, and polite talk about tax write-offs.
 But let’s be honest: giving isn’t about any of that.
-It’s about people—our shared humanity—and how a single, genuine act of kindness can spark a ripple of positive change.
+Giving is about people—our shared humanity—and how a single, genuine act of kindness can spark a ripple of positive change.
 It’s about reaching out, heart to heart, and saying, “I see you.
 I’m here.”

 The Story of Anne Sullivan (As It’s Told…)